How we use, share, and protect your personal information

 We keep information about the research opportunities we offer you.
 This helps to ensure that you receive the best possible service from us.
 It also helps us plan and manage the service we provide to support health research in the NHS.

-Occasionally we will also use your personal details to provide you with additional information, for example, our bi-annual newsletter, details about local events relating to your health condition(s) or a satisfaction survey.
+Occasionally we will also use your personal details to provide you with additional information, for example, our newsletter, details about local events relating to your health or an experience/satisfaction survey.

 What information do we hold about you?

 Research for the Future does not have access to your medical record.
-We do not obtain information about you from any other source, other than your NHS number if you have not provided this at the time of your registration.
+We do not obtain information about you from any other source, other than your NHS number if you do not provide it.
 The information we hold about you is

 - Identity details – name, date of birth, NHS number, gender, ethnicity